darina6688/darina6688/README.md

 📖 **My projects:**

-During my studies in the Data Analyst course and project activities, I completed about NN projects.
+During my studies in the Data Analyst course and project activities, I completed more than 20 projects.
 Here I collected the most interesting ones.

 ... is in progress ...